Table Of Contents

 BMC TrueSight

-For log analytics and service resolution, the tool provides BMC Helix ITSM for event intelligence and machine-assisted analysis function for metrics, events, incidents, logs, and change data.
+For log analytics and service resolution, the tool provides BMC Helix ITSM for event intelligence and a machine-assisted analysis function for metrics, events, incidents, logs, and change data.

 12. Cerebrata – Azure cloud management for developers